 OTC Hearing Aids are as Good as Traditional Prescription Hearing Aids and Here’s Why

 The differences between OTC hearing aids and traditional prescription hearing aids are important.
-Patients receive prescription hearing aids have had them specially programmed for them.
-This is based on the patients hearing test (audiogram).
-An over the counter hearing aid on the other hand cannot be programmed in the same fashion.
+Patients that receive prescription hearing aids have had them specially programmed for them.
+This is based on the patient’s hearing test (audiogram).
+An over the counter hearing aid, on the other hand, cannot be programmed in the same fashion.
 Both are wearable sound-amplifying devices that look alike, with similar advanced technology.

 So, what makes them different?

-The FDA does not regulate hearing aids.
-However, people with a hearing loss can still gain access to them.
+Traditional hearing aids are regulated by the FDA and require a medical prescription in order to purchase them.
 In contrast, OTC hearing aids are devices that do not need a prescription according to a 2009 circuit court ruling.
 They’re considered an “electronic product” and are not FDA regulated.
 Nevertheless, they are meant for patients who would benefit from sound amplification.

 This is a distinction made by the FDA’s desire to regulate one but not the other.